blankworker1/SC-Core/PROTOCOL.md

 ## Reference Implementation

-The reference implementation of this protocol is **PlasticCoin Core** — a Node.js server designed to run on Raspberry Pi 4 hardware.
+The reference implementation of this protocol is **SC Core** — a Node.js server designed to run on Raspberry Pi 4 hardware.

 - API server: Express.js
 - Database: SQLite with WAL mode (Litestream replication)